Imperial-College-Advanced-Hackspace/ICAHHorizons_Y2PhysComp/session 2/Session 2 Workbook - Physical Computing.md

 # May we introduce...

 So we've been busy this last week to assemble you a little vehicle.
 May we introduce the **ICAH-101 bot**.
-It is very heavily based on Imperial College Robotics Society's [Robotics 101 course](http://101.icrs.io/), which you should definitely read up on here if you want to find out more about how it all works "under the bonnet".
+It is based on Imperial College Robotics Society's [Robotics 101 course](http://101.icrs.io/), which you can read up on here if you want to find out more.
+Note that for our robot we do not use a bare bones circuit like in that tutorial but instead we are using a motor shield which you will connect soon.

 <p align="center">
     <img src="images/bot.jpg" alt="ICAH-101 bot" width="800">